ICB-DCM/pyABC/doc/what.rst

-This is a package for Approximate Bayesian Computationh, using a Sequential Monte Carlo scheme.
+This is a package for Approximate Bayesian Computation, using a Sequential Monte Carlo scheme.
 This provides a particularly efficient technique for Bayesian posterior estimation in cases where it is very hard to calculate the likelihood function efficiently.